ofirgall/learn-nvim/chapters/08-advanced-config.md

 ---

 ## How to create a config
-Fortunately for me there is already a really good [guide for lua configuration](https://github.com/nanotee/nvim-lua-guide).
+Fortunately for me there is already a really good [guide for lua configuration](https://github.com/nanotee/nvim-lua-guide) you don't have to read the guide fully, just know it exists and use it as a reference.
 I recommend to take a look at [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) which is a basic config you can start from.

 ## How to utilize a program language in your config file